pawwapawa/ByteSprout/README.md

 - Reduced sensor polling

 **Deep Sleep** - 1.5 Hours of Inactivity
-- 20-second countdown preperation time
+- 20-second countdown preparation time
-- Current draw: <1mA
+- Current draw: ~35-40μA
 - **Only accelerometer interrupt active**
 - Wake on tap or significant motion
 - Essential for 2-day battery life